Dehan001/Pet-Breed-Recognizer/index.md

 ---
 title: home
-layout: Page
+layout: page
 ---

 # Image Recognizer
-can classify 25 different types of pets breeds.<br>
+This model can classify 25 different types of pet breeds.<br>
 The types are as follows:

 ### Dogs: